How to open a Microsoft .wps or Works file in Word

-- Close any open Microsoft Word window.
+- Close any open Microsoft Word windows.

-After I open the file it's not formatted properly
+After I open the file, it's not formatted properly

 Saving the file as a Word file

-If you want to continue to use this file or want to make it compatible with Microsoft Word, follow the steps below.
+To continue to use this file or want to make it compatible with Microsoft Word, follow the steps below.

 - In the Save As window, select the location you want to save the file.